gitmikex/Agility/f5-agility-lab-master/docs/class2/class2.rst

 **Goal:**

-The following labs will get you familiar with the BIG-IQ for managing the local traffic SSL certificates for the BIG-IP devices from BIG-IQ.
+In this lab, you will be able to manage the BIG-IP local traffic SSL certificates from BIG-IQ.

 From one centralized location, BIG-IQ makes it easy for you to request, import, and manage CA-signed SSL certificates, as well as import signed SSL certificates, keys, and PKCS #12 archive files created elsewhere.